NUFeedBot/feedbot/README.md

 tacking `--debug` or `-d` specifies debug more logging than normal

 tacking `--email` or `-e` specifies the email address of the submitter (student)

+tacking `--disable-dry-run` disables dry run mode, which means that the client will run in "production" mode and make calls to OpenAI.

 ### gradescope